 About Gingivitis, Periodontitis and Gum Disease

-In days gone by, it was the norm for people to have full dentures at quite a young age: we expected to reach the end of our days without our teeth, and perfectly good teeth were removed to place full dentures.
-This is not the case in 2011: dentists expect that most people will retain their natural teeth for life.
+In days gone by, it was the norm for people to have full dentures at quite a young age.
+We expected to reach the end of our days without our teeth.
+Perfectly good teeth were often removed to place full dentures.
+This is no longer the case: these days dentists expect that most people will retain their natural teeth for life.

-The first stage of gum disease is called Gingivitis- a word which simply means “inflammation of the gums”.
+The first stage of gum disease is “Gingivitis”, a word which simply means “inflammation of the gums”.

 Common signs of gingivitis are